Arlington Texas Home Inspections

 Like real estate agents, home inspectors get to meet a variety of clients; buyers, sellers and their families and friends.
 We meet appraisers, surveyors, insurance agents, repairmen and decorators.
 I have performed home inspections for home builders, pool builders, plumbers, doctors and nurses.
 I have worked on behalf of lottery winners, college students, young married couples, airmen, soldiers and sailors.
 I met a legendary INDY 500 race car driver and his gracious wife.

 I’ve been hired to inspect homes for current baseball players, former baseball players, TV anchormen, radio newscasters, program directors and college professors.
 I’ve met teachers, coaches, principals and bus drivers, corporate CEO’s, baseball GM’s, engineers and lawyers.
-I had the pleasure to perform a home inspection for a legendary singer from the 40’s and the privilege and honor to meet and inspect a home for a Tuskegee Airmen.
+I had the pleasure to perform a home inspection for a legendary singer from the 40’s and the privilege and honor to meet and inspect a home for a WWII hero and former member of the Tuskegee Airmen.
 I am extremely grateful for those experiences.

 I have been hired by people buying homes so that their elderly parents could be near them.
 Church members helping local flood victims until they can get back on their feet.
 Parents buying homes for their struggling daughters and sons to help them get through a nasty divorce or a death in the family.
 A lot of generous Texans live here.